 The NEPA analysis in this RP4/EA tiers from the PDARP/PEIS, where applicable.
-To ensure compliance with the FRA (42 U.S.C. § 4336b) and 40 CFR § 1501.11 in the preparation of this RP4/EA, the DWH Federal Trustees reevaluated the PDARP/PEIS analysis and its underlying assumptions and confirms its continued validity.
-Specifically, the Federal Trustees compared their assessment of each project's anticipated impacts on each resource analyzed with the impact intensity definitions (short- or long-term, minor, moderate, or major) found in Table 6.3-2 of the PDARP/PEIS (and in this RP4/EA as Appendix D), the impacts that the PDARP/PEIS forecasted for preliminary phases of restoration planning (Section 6.4.14, DWH Trustees, 2016), and the restoration approaches and techniques to protect and conserve FWCI and sea turtles (Sections 6.4.5 and 6.4.7, respectively, DWH Trustees 2016) proposed in this
+To ensure compliance with the FRA in preparing this RP4/EA, the DWH Federal Trustees reevaluated the PDARP/PEIS analysis and its underlying assumptions and confirms its continued validity.
+Specifically, the Federal Trustees compared their assessment of each project's anticipated impacts on each resource analyzed with the impact intensity definitions (short- or long-term, minor, moderate, or major) found in Table 6.3-2 of the PDARP/PEIS (and in this RP4/EA as Appendix D), the impacts that the PDARP/PEIS forecasted for preliminary phases of restoration planning (Section 6.4.14, DWH Trustees, 2016), and the restoration approaches and techniques to protect and conserve FWCI and sea turtles (Sections 6.4.5 and 6.4.7, respectively, DWH Trustees, 2016) proposed in this RP4/EA (e.g., education and outreach, alternative gear testing and distribution, STSSN activities, sea turtle nesting habitat acquisition).